tylerlam1/SENG_Notes/Fifth Year Term One/SENG511/Final_Exam_Review.md

 There are different paths through a network.
 There is a forward pass which is left to right and determines the early start and early finish.
 This is ES + duration = EF.

 There is also the backward pass, which is right to left.
 This is the latest start and latest finish.

+## Lecture 8

+This lecture is about staffing.

+It's important to assign tasks to human resources based on skill and productivity.

+Since software is developed in teams, soft skills are very important.
+They complement hard skills, and additional soft skills refers to active listening, negotiating, conflict resolution, problem solving, reflection, critical thinking, ethics, and leadership.

+Here are some examples of soft skills:

+- Communication
+- Self-motivation
+- Leadership
+- Responsibility
+- Teamwork
+- Problem solving
+- Decisiveness
+- Ability to work under pressure and time management
+- Negotiation and conflict resolution

+Here are some strategic positions in the communication network

+- Between-ness centrality
+- Reveals brokers and privileged actors in the information flow

+Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations (Conway's Law).
+System development is more of a communication problem than a technical problem.

+## Lecture 9